transistorgit/dbus-gridmeter-sml/README.md

 SML optical readout grid meter driver for victron venus devices

 Alpha version, use by own risk
+REMINDER add credits for the source repo that I forked... have to find out which it was :-(

 ## prerequisites
 * install pip: